tko-dev/smarc2/simulation/README.md

   - You can use [this simple script](../scripts/unity_ros_bridge.sh) to run the bridge and then use `rviz2` and `rqt` to check what things look like in ROS.
 - The ROS connection is especially useful when you are running headless.

-#### The packages
-**Assets**: Common package that contains all the sensors, prefabs, vehicles, etc.
-Should be imported from the package manager in Unity.
-This is where MOST of the useful things are.

-**HDRP**: Uses the High Def.
-Render Pipeline to produce some good looking water and realistic waves.
-Runs fast enough for realtime usage while looking pretty.

-**Standard**: Uses the "Unity Standard" trading graphical fidelity for _speed_.
-If you need to do some reinforcement learning or similar "try a million times" approaches, this is the way to go.
-This version can also be very easily ran without graphics.
-See the following section.

 ### ROS Messages